 Executive summary

-In order to explore the needs and challenges of the agri-food sector, EGI-Engage aims with the current deliverable to investigate the potential of this particular market.
-For that reason, a market analysis of the Agricultural Technology (AgTech) sector was performed, analysing the global market data with a focus on startups and SMEs.
+In order to explore the needs and challenges of the agri-food sector, EGI-Engage aims with this deliverable to investigate the potential of this particular market.
+This is a user segment completely new to EGI.
+For that reason, a market analysis of the Agricultural Technology (AgTech) sector was performed, checking the global market data with a focus on startups and SMEs.
 Furthermore, the AgTech market’s stakeholder composition was reviewed focusing on six key segments: research centers, seed and pesticide companies, agricultural equipment manufacturers, ICT and data companies, investors and startups and SMEs.

-Following this, an analysis of the agri-food big data value chain was performed targeting e-infrastructures in this particular sector.
-In terms of e-infrastructures, the overall rationale behind a domain specific infrastructure was explained, presenting key examples of the agri-food sector targeting research and academia.
-Additionally, case studies of successful startups and SMEs from the European and global AgTech scene were analysed.
-One of the main aspects of this deliverable, besides the market analysis, was to map the requirements of respective SMEs and startups of the agri-food sector.
+Following this, an analysis of the agri-food big data value chain was performed targeting e-infrastructures.
+In terms of e-infrastructures, the overall rationale behind a domain specific infrastructure was explained, presenting key examples of the agri-food use cases targeting research and academia.
+Additionally, success stories from startups and SMEs in the European and global AgTech scene were analysed.
+One of the main goals of this deliverable, besides the market analysis, was to collect requirements from business organizations of the agri-food sector.
 A requirements elicitation process was followed by contacting various stakeholders of the European AgTech community through special events and networks.
 The requirements and challenges were based on four pillars: the persona that the interviewee represents, business data requirements of the SME or startup that the interviewee represents, cloud and e-infrastructure requirements and top challenges that an AgTech company is facing.

+Following the analysis of the top (eleven) validated community challenges, there is a clear need of a federated infrastructure able to manage various similar and unrelated data types, high volume and veracity data that are being syndicated from a wide range of data source.
+Recommendations were identified aiming at developing customised solutions and enhancing the existing service catalogue of EGI.
+This includes EGI activating services that are already in place, such as the Open Data Platform, DataHub, ARGO, and AppDB and enhance them with agri-food targeted features in order to address the challenges of the agri-food community.
+These products could help solve pain points such as improving data access, data combining, and VM management, reducing time consuming activities such as storing, managing and using large amount of data while coupling the ability to custom processing power, storage and memory through the EGI Federated Cloud open standard based interfaces and services.

-Following the analysis of the top validated community challenges, a set of suggestions is compiled for the EGI community in order to develop a tailor made solution and enhance its existing services for AgTech SMEs and startups.
-Provided that the EGI community wants to pursue an expansion to agri-food sector, it is suggested to follow up and promote the new and existing EGI services through a variety of sectoral events (e.g. European Data Forum) and domain specific networks, such as AGINFRA.Introduction
+Provided that the EGI community wants to pursue an expansion to the agri-food sector, it is suggested to follow up and promote the new and existing EGI services through a variety of sectorial events (e.g. European Data Forum) and domain specific networks, such as AGINFRA, and sign bilateral agreements and collaboration with existing domain-specific e-infrastructures.

+Overall, the information presented in this report provides a solid foundation for consideration in order to help the EGI community expand the outreach of their services and reach a new market segment.

+Introduction